MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/managed-desktop/change-history-managed-desktop.md

 ## <a name="november-2019"></a>November 2019
-Nieuw of gewijzigd artikel | Beschrijving
+Nieuw of gewijzigd artikel | Omschrijving
 --- | ---
 Werken met inzichten | Nieuw artikel
 Inzichten in gebruik | Nieuw artikel